SarveshKrishnaAK/EI/Exercise 2/README.md

+*This project is part of a placement drive and demonstrates real-world backend design for EdTech platforms.*
+# EI
+Placement Drive

+---

 # Virtual Classroom Manager (EI)

 A robust, terminal-based Java application for managing virtual classrooms, student attendance, and assignment workflows.
 Designed for real-world EdTech scenarios, this project demonstrates best practices in software engineering, modularity, and defensive programming.